micom-dev/micom/README.rst

 `Gibbons Lab <https://gibbons.systemsbiology.org>`_ at the `Institute for Systems Biology <https://systemsbiology.org>`_.

-`micom` allows you to construct a community model from a list on input COBRA models and manages exchange fluxes between individuals and individuals with the environment.
+`MICOM` allows you to construct a community model from a list on input COBRA models and manages exchange fluxes between individuals and individuals with the environment.
 It explicitly accounts for different abundances of individuals in the community and can thus incorporate data from 16S rRNA